Academic Records and Registration

 A grade may be changed, prior to the deadline, for the purpose of correcting clerical or administrative error, or to correct an error in the calculation or recording of a grade.
 A change of grade will not occur as a result of additional work performed or re-examination beyond the established course requirements.

-NOTE: Taking an “I” (Incomplete) may suspend the student from financial aid.
+NOTE: A grade of Incomplete may suspend the student from financial aid or graduate assistantships.

 Independent Study is a means by which a degree-seeking student may complete a course.
 The requested courses must be out-of-class academic work which cannot be met through the existing curriculum, for which a course number and supervision are available, or a catalog course not scheduled for an academic year.